WEDDINGS – GENERAL QUESTIONS

 Q :: Do you EDIT all of the images you shoot?

 A :: Yes, we edit every image that we deliver.
-All RAW (straight out of the camera/SOC) images are color corrected, white balanced, cropped when necessary, exposure enhanced, and then converted to JPEGs for delivery.
+All RAW (straight out of the camera/SOC) images undergo our standard editing process of post production and then converted to high resolution JPEGs for delivery.

 Q :: How many photos can we expect to receive?